ketoiloihp/s3ftp/README.md

 To run:

 1. Replace `env.list.example` file with a real `env.list` file with correct variables filled in.
     - Add users to `USERS` environment variable.
-These should be listed in the form `username:hashedpassword`, each separated by a space.
+These should be listed in the form `username:hashedpassword:userfolder`, each separated by a space.
      - Passwords for those users should be hashed.
 There are several ways to hash a user password.
 A common way is to execute a command like the following: `openssl passwd -crypt {your_password}`.
 Substitute `{your_password}` with the one you want to hash.
      - You may also use non-hashed passwords if storing passwords in plaintext is fine.
 To do this, change line ` echo $u | chpasswd -e ` => ` echo $u | chpasswd ` in the `users.sh` file (line #24).
     - Specify the S3 buckets were the files (`FTP_BUCKET`) and configs (`CONFIG_BUCKET`) will be stored.